cschladetsch/CppDupeFileFinder/Readme.md

 It's relatively easy to do, and some paid apps want to pull you into other paid apps, etc.

-This is just an example of what must be done, at minimum, using high-perf modern C++ code that is as blunt and correct as possible.
+This is just an example of what must be done, at minimum, using high-perf modern C++ code that is as blunt and correct as possible using multi-threading.

 ## Features